 Safety communications in emergency situations

 Binghamton uses an alert system (B-Alert) that sends text messages to cell phones.
 To register, login to BUBrain or go to https://www.getrave.com/login/binghamton and click the "Register Now" button.
-Your username is your current Binghamton University e-mail address.
+Your username is your current Binghamton University email address.
 This system will only be used for emergency purposes and you will never receive any messages other than official Binghamton University communications.
-Additional information may be found at http://www.binghamton.edu/emergency/emergency-notification/text-alerts.html.
+Additional information may be found at https://www.binghamton.edu/emergency/emergency-notification/text-alerts.html.

 - Key entrances to the campus, as well as dining facilities, are equipped with electronic message boards that can display emergency messages to students.